norkko/series/README.md

 # Series
-Series is a web-application for tracking progress of series easily.
+Series is a web-application for tracking progress of series

 ## Built with
 - Java